educostadev/cucumber-bdd/README.md

 # cucumber-bdd project
-Using Cucumber + Spring Framework + Gradle to run BDD scenarios for End-to-End test.
+This project show how to use Cucumber + Spring Framework + Gradle to run BDD scenarios for End-to-End test.
+It is used a public rest API at "Go REST" to make request and show the behaviour.
+See the `Running` session bellow.

 ### Library versions
 - Cucumber 7.0